guyinatuxedo/nightmare/modules/25-heap/Readme.md

 0x602030: 0x0 0x0
 ```

-Now the fast bin is called that, because allocating from the fast bin is typically one of the faster memory allocation methods malloc uses.
+This list of freed chunks is called the "fast bin" because allocating from the fast bin is typically one of the faster memory allocation methods malloc uses.
 Also chunks are inserted into the fast bin head first.
 This means that the fast bin is LIFO, meaning that the last chunk to go into a fast bin list is the first one out.

-#### tcache
+#### tcache (Thread Local Cache)

 The tcache is sort of like the Fast Bins, however it has it's differences.

 The tcache is a new type of binning mechanism introduced in libc version `2.26` (before that, you won't see the tcache).
 The tcache is specific to each thread, so each thread has its own tcache.
 The purpose of this is to speed up performance since malloc won't have to lock the bin in order to edit it.
-Also in versions of libc that have a tcache, the tcache is the first place that it will look to either allocate chunks from or place freed chunks (since it's faster).
+Additionally, the tcache is the first place that malloc will check to either allocate from or place chunks into, since it's faster.

-An actual tcache list is stored like a Fast Bin where it is a linked list.
-Also like the Fast Bin, it is LIFO.
-However a tcache list can only hold `7` chunks at a time.
-If a chunk is freed that meets the size requirement of a tcache however it's list is full, then it is inserted into the next bin that meets its size requirements.
+Just like the Fastbins, tcache is a LIFO singly-linked list.
+However a tcache list can only hold `7` chunks of the same sine at a time.
+If a chunk that meets the size requirement of the tcache is freed and the tcache is full, the chunk is inserted into the next bin that meets its size requirements.
 Let's see this in action.

 Here is our source code:
 ```